Learn All About this Clinically-Proven Alternative to Spinal Fusion

 Mechanism of Action

 The prodisc implant is a ball and socket design with a fixed center of rotation.
-This patented design has been in clinical use since 1990 and utilized across the entire product platform.
-The fixed center of rotation allows physiological range of motion while providing stability to the spine and significantly reducing reoperations at the adjacent levels.
+This design has been in clinical use since 1990 and utilized across the entire product platform.
+The fixed center of rotation allows physiological range of motion while providing stability to the spine and significantly reducing post-operative findings of adjacent level disease.4, 7

 Fixation

-Immediate post-operative fixation is provided by the midline keels, ensuring the implant is securely held in place so the patient can begin rehabilitation and return to their normal activities as soon as possible.
+Post-operative fixation is provided by keels or lateral spikes, designed to secure the implant so the patient can begin rehabilitation and return to their normal activities as soon as possible.

 Long-Term Fixation

-The entire surface of the implant that is in contact with the vertebra is coated with a highly porous plasma sprayed titanium coating.
-This allows for bony on-growth into the porous surface of the implant for long term, secure fixation.
+The entire surface of the implant that is in contact with the vertebra is coated with a highly porous plasma sprayed titanium coating designed for bony on-growth into the surface for long term, secure fixation.

 prodisc TECHNIQUE